MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-windows-desktop-applications-cpp.md

    // The string that appears in the application's title bar. static TCHAR szTitle[] = _T("Windows Desktop Guided Tour Application");

-   HINSTANCE hInst;
+   // Stored instance handle for use in Win32 API calls such as FindResource HINSTANCE hInst;

    // Forward declarations of functions included in this code module: